yichunzhao/current-method-name/README.md

 # current-method-name
 How to get current method name?

-Nested method calls are pushed and poped in stack memory.
-We may retraced back the method stack, then figuring out method names.
+The method stack, where nested method calls are stored, is pushed and popped in stack memory.
+By retracing the stack, we can determine the names of the methods involved.